-5 tips on Hosting a Surprise Birthday Party for Your Dog has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #TreatingWithNutrish #CollectiveBias
+5 tips on Hosting a Dog’s Surprise Birthday Party was compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

 My best doggie friend, Max, turned three years old right smack dab in the middle of the holidays.
 We were busy with holiday festivities and didn’t properly celebrate Max’s special day.

-Hosting a Surprise Birthday Party for Your Dog is Easy!
+Hosting a Dog’s Surprise Birthday Party is Easy!

 We’ve been having much warmer weather than usual here in the southeast, so I decided we’d have Max’s party outside.
-Then I grabbed paper and pen and began planning the party.
+Then I grabbed some paper and a pen and began planning the party.

-5 Tips on Hosting A Surprise Birthday Party for Your Dog
+5 Tips on Hosting A Dog’s Surprise Birthday Party

 Let the kids help plan the party.